pablo-reyes8/blackjack-rl-research/README.md

 - No experiment tracking backend integration (e.g. W&B)
 - No hyperparameter sweep orchestration
 - No pre-trained model zoo
-- No prioritized replay yet
-- No explicit calibration layer for betting confidence / risk control
 - No published study yet on robustness across different table populations, shoe penetrations, and exogenous-card profiles

 ---